pzbitskiy/mitsubishi2MQTT/README.md

 <img src="https://github.com/dzungpv/mitsubishi2MQTT/blob/master/hardware/CN105_ESP8266.png"/>

 You can also use ESP-32 module for more processing power.
+If using ESP-32 you can change default pins in config.h, by default app use TX pin 26 and RX pin 27

 ***